dylan-lang/dylan-programming-book/source/part3.rst

 the previous chapters, including collections, control-flow operators, initialization of slots, and libraries and modules.
-The chapters in Part :doc:`part4` describe advanced techniques that you can use to improve the code presented in Part `See Sample Application <part3.htm#35424>`_.
+The chapters in Part :doc:`part4` describe advanced techniques that you can use to improve the code presented in Part `Sample
+Application <part3.htm#35424>`_.